 Crimes Against Persons

 The Crimes Against Persons Unit is responsible for the follow-up investigation of the following crimes: homicides, aggravated battery, aggravated assault, sexual battery, robbery, and kidnapping.

 This unit is supervised by one sergeant and has five detectives assigned to investigate these crimes.
-This unit is led by Sergeant Melissa Lawson.
+This unit is led by Sergeant Russell Irvin.

 The Family Crimes Unit is responsible for the follow-up investigation of any crimes involving juveniles and aggravated domestic violence cases.

 This unit is supervised by one sergeant and has three detectives assigned to investigate these crimes.
-This unit is led by Sergeant Melissa Lawson.
+This unit is led by Sergeant Russell Irvin.

 The Property Crimes Unit is responsible for the follow-up of criminal investigations of reported burglaries, autobreakings, grand larcenies, white collar crimes.
 The unit is also responsible for tracking pawn transactions.

 The Property Crimes Unit is supervised by one sergeant and has nine detectives assigned to investigate crimes.
 This Unit is led by Sergeant Larry Moody.